errbotio/errbot/README.rst

 - Can proxy and route one 2 one messages to MUC so it can enable simpler XMPP notifiers to be MUC compatible (for example the jira XMPP notifier).
 - Really easily extensible (see example below)
 - Provides an an automatic persistance store per plugin
-- an !help command that generate dynamically the documentation from the python docstrings of the commands
+- an !help command that generates dynamically the documentation from the python docstrings of the commands

 .. _hipchat: http://www.hipchat.org/
 .. _openfire: http://www.igniterealtime.org/projects/openfire/